 Our yellow Labrador Retriever, Cody, has developed quite a fan following and become a spokes-model for our Ranch so he deserves his own web page!
 Cody is our 6th Lab and his personality is ideally suited for his canine host role.
 Cody gets excited when guests arrive and loves to greet newcomers who he's sure came to the Ranch just to play with him.
 Here he is with a favorite pair of regular canine guests who we call his "golden girlfriends".

-Note: please let us know about any "issues" with dogs you want to bring to the ranch -- we can accommodate "dogs who don't play well with others" and will coordinate with you for offleash time beyond the fenced yards (we only have one set of guests at a time so no worries about other dogs on the 60 private fenced acres).
+Note: please let us know about any "issues" with dogs you want to bring to the ranch -- we CAN accommodate reactive "dogs who don't play well with others" and will coordinate with you for an-hour-a-day offleash time for our dogs to get exercise beyond the separate fenced yards.
+The other 23 hrs are your dogs' to enjoy off-leash freedom of the ranch since it is their vacation!
+We only have one set of guests at a time so no worries about other dogs on the 60 private fenced acres.

 Cody has a very happy life and is a poster-child for adopting a rescued dog.
 He was originally purchased from a breeder by a busy family who didn't realize how much time and energy puppies required.
 He and his litter-mate destroyed the house and Cody ended up with serious separation anxiety.
-We adopted Cody when he was 18 mos old and quickly worked through his minor issues.
+We adopted Cody in Dec 2013 when he was 18 mos old and quickly worked through his minor issues.
 Now he's rarely by himself and gets lots of exercise running 60 acres every day.
 The one thing he does miss from his original family is children.
-Cody LOVES to give kisses, cuddle and sit on laps if allowed -- kids all want a "Lap-rador" like Cody.
+Cody LOVES to give kisses, cuddle and sit on laps if allowed -- several young guests have left the ranch asking for a "Lap-rador" like Cody.

 Cody is a pro around all of our barn animals, though he certainly didn't start that way and it took consistent training to get him to the well-behaved barn dog he is today.
 Guest dogs often read his calm body language which helps them have positive intros with the barn animals.
 Translated, we think Cody is saying "I know they smell funny but they are part of my ranch pack so you should be nice to them!".
 Cody is trustworthy around even baby chicks and would never go through an open barn gate uninvited.
 He's so gentle that when we first gave him a just-laid chicken egg that he carried it around, then set it down gently, licked-it, picked it up again and repeated several times!

-When Cody isn't hosting canine guests at the Ranch, he travels with us and has (so far) visited the 8 western states (his 8th state was his 8th birthday trip!).
+When Cody isn't hosting canine guests at the Ranch, he travels with us and has (so far) visited 10 western states (CA, AZ, OR, WA, ID, NM, TX, NV, CO, and UT!).
 He is a superb traveler and quickly adjusts to wherever we are staying.
-The one trip he didn't enjoy was camping (which we used to do a lot).
+The one trip he didn't enjoy was tent camping (which we used to do a lot but now enjoy the great outdoors from the comfort of our travel trailer).
 Cody didn't want to get out of the car and risk being left behind -- we still have to be careful not to trigger his separation anxiety.
 Cody has an enviable life in his forever home with people who love him and ensure he has the best of everything.
-Yes, we'll rescue aother dog in a few years to have a full-time companion for Cody when he is older, but for now he is enjoying all the dogs that come visit him at the Ranch.
 Cody definitely has a very happy ending story for a rescued dog!